daniel6omez/blog/index.md

 ## Welcome to my personal blog

-This is a space to write about what I really like in my life:
+This is a space to write about what I really like in my professional life:

 - Business.
 - Entrepreneurship.